October Art Journal-A Strange Feeling

 10. Two Old Bats Halloween – Anything Halloween Goes *new challenge blog*

-GIVEAWAY WINNER + Happy Halloween – All Treats & No Tricks! :)
+Happy Halloween – All Treats & No Tricks! :)

 I have always loved Halloween as a child and have so many fond memories dressing up each year and thinking about what I would be.
-I tried to pass that tradition onto my children and I dressed up right along with them!
+I tried to pass that tradition onto my children, and I dressed up right along with them!
 For me, Halloween is full of lots of fun things besides just treats!
 I wanted to celebrate those memories with a card today:

 Vicki-BM-HalloweenBox